Lecrapouille/BacASable/README.md

 ```

 Here are explanations:
-* The Controler updates the Model
+* The Controller updates the Model

-* The view, through user actions, ask the Controller to update the Model.
+* The View, through user actions, ask the Controller to update the Model.

 * Once changed the Model notifies the Controller and/or the View.

-* The Controler can update the View.
+* The Controller can update the View.

 * The View can listen Model notifications.

 * Notifications are made with a Observer/Observable pattern.
-A Model is an Observable, a Controler is an Observer, the View can be an Observer.
+A Model is an
+  Observable, a Controller is an Observer, the View can be an Observer.

-* Thanks to the Observer pattern, a single Controller is enough to serve as mediator between multiple Models and multiple Views.
+* Thanks to the Observer pattern, a single Controller is enough to serve as
+  mediator between multiple Models and multiple Views.

+Advantage/disadvantage:
-* Drawback: Classes are strongly inter-coupled: this is not pleasant to implement it need forward declarations, and pointers: the class View knows Controller and View, the class Controller knows a View and a Model.
+* Drawback: Classes are strongly inter-coupled: this is not pleasant to
+  implement it need forward declarations, and pointers: the class View knows
+  Controller and View, the class Controller knows a View and a Model.

+* More difficult to unit-tests because of the coupling.

 Code source:
+* 00_MVP: classic version of Model-View-Presenter inspired by Android tutorial
+  on MVP.
+Here Contract class is directly the Presenter class.

+* 00_MVP_bis: same than 00_MVP but with a Contract class.

-* 01_MVP: 1st version of Model-View-Presenter: In this version I did not write Contract between the Prensenter and the View.
+* 01_MVP: modified version of Model-View-Presenter: In this version I did not
+  write Contract between the Presenter and the View.
+No interface classes not
+  need of allocation.

-* 02_MVP: 2nd version of Model-View-Presenter: with observers.
-This version is not good because it's the Presenter job to modify the model and tells the View to refresh the display of the model.
-In this example the Model only notifies the Presenter but we can "violate" the design by making the View to inherit from
+* 02_MVP: 2nd modified version of Model-View-Presenter: I added observers.
+This
+  version is not good because it's the Presenter job to modify the model and
+  tells the View to refresh the display of the model.
+In this example the Model
+  only notifies the Presenter but we can "violate" the design by making the View
+  to inherit from.

 * 03_MVC: Model-View-Controller based on http://www.laputan.org/pub/papers/POSA-MVC.pdf

-* 04_MVP-gtk: a GTK+ implementation of the MVP using contracts and multiple views on the same Model.
-I'm not sure if my design is correct where Model is an Observable in the aim to prevent all Presents that it's data changed.
-But this how pygtkmvc is implemented.
+* 04_MVP-gtk: a GTK+ implementation of the MVP using contracts and multiple
+  views on the same Model.
+I'm not sure if my design is correct where Model is
+  an Observable in the aim to prevent all Presents that it's data changed.
+But
+  this how pygtkmvc is implemented.

-* 05_MVP-gtk: Try to add a Proxy class to encapsulate the Student with an Observable flavor.
+* 05_MVP-gtk: Try to add a Proxy class to encapsulate the Student with an
+  Observable flavor.

 Links:
 * http://www.laputan.org/pub/papers/POSA-MVC.pdf